 - Owners badges and parade ring access

-- Shares of prize money won
+- Shares of any surplus generated

 - Club members car badges

 Anyone wishing to get involved with ownership within The Secret Circle can contact

 Tony on 07462 860 408 for club info

 Zoe on 07812 007 554 (alternatively Andy on 07970 839 357) to discuss the horses or arrange a visit to Shovelstrode Stud Racing Stables, Shovelstrode Lane, Ashurstwood, East Grinstead, Sussex, RH19 3PN.